What assumptions will guide your continuity planning going forward?

 - Challenge your assumptions as you prepare the revised plan.
 Does it reflect what's needed?
 Is it flexible?
 Is it realistic?

-As you plan for the second wave of another pandemic, you will also need to determine how to manage expectations about when life will return to "normal" and what "normal" might look like.
+As you plan for the next wave of the pandemic or a ransomware attack, you will also need to determine how to manage expectations about when life will return to "normal" and what "normal" might look like.
 Will it be different if there's a vaccine developed?
 If testing is increased?
 Many of us have dealt with issues we could never have predicted and met the challenge.
 What's especially important now is to make new assumptions and plan changes to ensure those assumptions are fulfilled.